terencechain/consensus-specs/specs/_features/epbs/fork-choice.md

     )
     assert store.finalized_checkpoint.root == finalized_checkpoint_block

-    # Check if there is a valid inclusion list.
-    # This check is performed only if the block's slot is within the visibility window
-    # If not, this block MAY be queued and subsequently considered when a valid inclusion list becomes available
-    if block.slot + MIN_SLOTS_FOR_INCLUSION_LISTS_REQUESTS >= current_slot:
-        assert is_inclusion_list_available(state, block)

     # Check the block is valid and compute the post-state
     block_root = hash_tree_root(block)
     state_transition(state, signed_block, True)